Trends & Insights: Direct Indexing & The UMA – A Perfect Match

 The sad truth is that we as an industry make it very difficult for advisors to navigate the solution sets that we make available to them.
 Think back to the last major custodian conference you attended—how many monitors displaying flashy interfaces were there in the room?
 But were they intuitive?
 Were they easy enough for the average advisor to understand and implement immediately?
 If not, they were probably bypassed and forgotten very quickly.

-I find myself on countless calls with advisor groups looking to make transitions or transformations in their practices, but the due diligence process on their technology capabilities can be overwhelming.
+The due diligence process on technology capabilities when transitioning or transforming a practice can be overwhelming.
 Advisors are always looking for new strategies like direct indexing to include in their offering, but deployment of those strategies requires a proper assessment of your tech (and your platform provider’s tech) to streamline portfolio management and deliver maximum value.

 Is your current tech stack helping you meet your full potential?